 by Keith Purtell

 I wonder if this guy’s other fans are as perplexed with him as I am.
 Innovative guitarist and bandleader Robert Fripp’s career has gone in unexpected directions at each turn.
-He formed the progressive rock band King Crimson in 1969.
+He formed the progressive rock band King Crimson.
 Their astonishing first album, “Court of the Crimson King,” was aptly described in the “All Music Guide” as the “dark side of art rock.”
 Fripp’s dangerous, howling guitar solo on the appropriately-titled “21st Century Schizoid Man” comes to a jarring halt as the song segues into a moody piece of Ian McDonald/Peter Sinfield pensiveness called “I Talk To The Wind.”
 The song “Moonchild” doesn’t fit any existing musical category.
 Featuring a array of weirdly powerful melodic fragments, it’s unearthly and fluid.
 “Court of Crimson King” was just the right combination of timbres and textures for its faux-Renaissance, anti-industrial themes.

 We heard Fripp’s explosive prowess again on “Starless and Bible Black” and “Exposure,” though briefly, since he doesn’t really believe in playing that much traditional lead guitar.
 During the past 20 years, Fripp has retreated into some kind of Philip Glass minimalism; a repetitive monotone that is mostly theme and variations.
 It sometimes resembles the quasi-mathematical exploration of J.S.
 Bach, but without the emotional depth.
 As bandleader, the situation is no one’s fault but Fripp’s.
 I don’t understand why he doesn’t seem to realize that his best work is in collaboration with artists whose strengths counterbalance his weaknesses.
 Being a Fripp fan now means sifting through recent releases for flashes of brilliance.